• Skip to primary navigation

 git log –committer=”SoftwareTestingo”

-When we execute the above statement, it will list down all the users who have includes the name.
-That means when you are entering the author’s name it’s not mandatory to enter the exact match full name, you can specify the phrase also.
+Executing the above statement will list down all the users who have included the name.
+That means when you are entering the author’s name, it’s not mandatory to enter the exact match full name; you can specify the phrase also.

 GitLog Filter By Author Name or Committer